metio/ilo/docs/content/usage/install.md

 - https://github.com/metio/ilo/releases

 None of the widely used package managers have `ilo` in their repository yet.
-In case you want to help package `ilo` for your preferred operating system, take a look at the [open packaging issues](https://github.com/metio/ilo/issues/2).
+In case you want to help package `ilo` for your preferred operating system, take a look at the open packaging issues for [Linux](https://github.com/metio/ilo/issues/2), [MacOS](https://github.com/metio/ilo/issues/12), and [Windows](https://github.com/metio/ilo/issues/11).

 ## Linux